GACJ/callingitround/content/docs/calling/finding_your_voice/index.md

 ## Exercises and Activities

-This submodule also comes with a variety of exercises that can be tried at home or with other ringers.
+This section also comes with a variety of exercises that can be tried at home or with other ringers.

 ### Watch this

-Watch this touch of Plain Bob Doubles and then answer the questions.
-This quiz will test your listening and ropesight skills as you watch the conductor put the calls in the correct place. ([https://www.youtube.com/watch?v=TQjfYuEqKIs](https://www.youtube.com/watch?v=TQjfYuEqKIs)) [n.b.
+Watch [this touch](https://www.youtube.com/watch?v=TQjfYuEqKIs) of Plain Bob Doubles and then answer the questions.
+The quiz will test your listening and ropesight skills as you watch the conductor put the calls in the correct place. [n.b.
 I haven’t gotten permission yet to use this clip -- believed to belong to Lizzie Colliss.]

 {{< question id="1_2001" >}}
 {{< question id="1_2002" >}}